bvn-architecture/PluginsDocumentation/docs/_docs/2017-06-05-POW Randwick.markdown

 ### Facade Rhino Linking

-The Rhino file was set up based on the City of Sydney Rhino model with a little translation to move the origing close to Randwick:
+The Rhino file was set up based on the City of Sydney Rhino model with a little translation to move the origin close to Randwick:

 0,0,0 equals (M.G.A.): North: 6245509.425, East: 337284.698

-In order to incorporate the different Origin points of the Rhino files and Revit building file (refer above) the Revit facade file was located as follows:
+In order to incorporate the different origin points of the Rhino files and Revit building file (refer above) the Revit facade file was located as follows:

 * Create a new project file from BVN template
 * Cleaned Project file
 * Activate Model Management / True North View
 * Imported Rhino model using Revit 2018 Import CAD file dialogue
 	* This will import the Rhino model using Origin to Origin